Blowout: The U.S. Economy Added 4.8 Million Jobs in June, Unemployment Fell to 11.1%

 The increase in the ranks of employed workers shows that companies ramped up hiring as the economy reopened and consumers came back to stores, restaurants, and other businesses that had been shuttered in March and April.

 Job growth was strong in restaurants and bars, reflecting the reopening of those establishments across the country, which added 1.5 million jobs, the Labor Department said Thursday.
+But employment remains 3.1 million below February’s level.

 Retail stores added 740,000.
+There were big gains in clothing stores, furniture stores, department stores, and auto dealerships.
+Despite the gains, total employment is around 1.5 million below February’s level.

 Manufacturing employment rose by 356,000 but is down by 757,000 since February.
 June employment increases were concentrated in the durable goods component, with the auto sector adding 196,000 jobs, accounting for over half of the job gain in manufacturing.
 Construction employment increased by 158,000 in June, following a gain of 453,000 in May.